-The goal of the label shift problem is to learn a decision rule $ \hat f $ from all the available data (including data from both source and target domains) that has small excess risk.
-To study the difficulty of the label shift problem in both supervised and unsupervised settings, we study the minimax risk as a function of the sample sizes in the source and target domains $n_P, n_Q$ and the problem parameters $\alpha,\beta,d$.
+The goal of the learner is to learn a decision rule $ \hat f $ from all the available data (including data from both source and target domains) that has small excess risk in the target domain.
+To study the difficulty of the label shift problem in both supervised and unsupervised settings, we study their minimax risks as functions of the sample sizes in the source and target domains $n_P, n_Q$.